 On the flip side, I would never plants beans indoors, because they grow so fast and it’s so much easier to direct sow.

-What you need to grow indoors
+Equipment you need to start seeds indoors

 - Trays – 1020 trays without holes.
 Only buy heavy-duty ones because the flimsy ones are useless once the plants are bigger.
 These trays from Bootstrap Farmer are the best and will last forever.
 You will put your planting trays or pots in here to bottom water.